 High Season Pricing Strategies: During high seasons (read about the July 4th RV rental experience), when demand for RV rentals is at its peak, it’s important to maximize revenue without discouraging potential customers.
 Here are some effective strategies to consider:

-- Peak Pricing: Implement a tiered pricing structure where rates are higher during peak periods, such as summer months or major holidays.
+- Peak Pricing: Implement a tiered pricing structure where rates are higher during peak periods, such as summer months or renting RVs for major holidays.
 Capitalize on increased demand by charging a premium for peak season rentals.

 - Minimum Rental Periods: Set minimum rental periods during high seasons to ensure longer bookings and reduce the number of short-term rentals.
 This strategy helps optimize revenue by avoiding gaps between rentals.